Skip to main content

 Same parties.
 Different surfaces.

 The division of labour is identical across both shapes.
-What changes is where the challenge originates and how the recipient encounters it.
+What changes is where the mandate originates and how the payer encounters it.
+The machine path is where an settling an retries a 402 with a PAYMENT-SIGNATURE envelope.
 The roles stay fixed; only the envelope moves.

 PartyPayment linkx402

-PartnerGenerates the link carrying the intended PINT challenge.Issues the 402 response carrying the same challenge.
+PartnerGenerates the link carrying the intended PINT mandate.Surfaces the same mandate behind a 402 response.

 03 / VERIFICATION

-A URL a person clicks, or a 402 a client retries.
-The signature underneath is the same.
-Two shapes, one credential.
+A URL a person opens, or a 402 a machine retries.
+The on-chain settlement underneath is the same.
+Two shapes, one settlement.

 05 / SEE ALSO